doritoes/iploc8.com/3_Docker.md

 ## Checking for Vulnerabilities
 You will be amazed how so simple an application can accumulate vulnerabilities.

-In Docker Desktop, click in the Image that you built.
+In Docker Desktop, click on the Image that you built.
 On the right side, note the tabs "Images", "Vulnerabilities" and "Packages".

 Note the 3 images used to build the image.
-Note how each image inherits the vunlerabilities of the image above and passes then on to the image below.
+Note how each image inherits the vulnerabilities of the image above and passes then on to the image below.

-Images: Do any of the image have a newer image available?
+Images: Do any of the images have a newer image available?

-Vulnerabilties: What packages are vulnerable?
+Vulnerabilities: What packages are vulnerable?
 What layers (lines in the Dockerfile) introduce these vulnerabilities?
-If you expand the vulnerable librarites, note the CVE and CWE links.
+If you expand the vulnerable libraries, note the CVE and CWE links.
 You can click those for more information.

 In the top right find *Recommended fixes*.
 What recommendations do you find?

 Common example for rebuilding with a new base image version:
 `docker build --pull . -t flask:latest

-Note that Docker Desktop has more extensions to help you examine your iamges:
+Note that Docker Desktop has more extensions to help you examine your images:
 - Anchore - no account required, scans all images for vulnerable packages
 - Aqua Trivy - no account required
 - Snyk - account required, limited personal user for free